 Above all, she is determined to make mental healthcare provision as much of a priority as physical healthcare, whilst recognising the differences between both 'types' of care, as well as the individual differences and experiences of people who have them.
 This is the basis for CHIME to Thrive, whereby Lauren provides 1:1 structured, holistic, sessions to people via video calls or phone calls under the supervision of a Consultant Clinical Psychologist.
 CHIME to Thrive also provides consultancy, training and talks to organisations who value the insight that lived experience of mental illness and recovery can bring and who value the people within their organisations and want to support their mental wellbeing.

-Lauren is probably what some people would consider 'high functioning' (she calls this 'putting on a mask').
-She received a BA in Linguistics and English Literature, an MSc. in Language Pathology and qualified, trained and worked as a Speech and Language Therapist, later specialising within Neurology.
-However, Lauren battled privately with episodes of mental ill health across a spectrum of severity and categories for over half her life with no support beyond trial and error medication given to her in 10 minute GP appointments and no psychological support or attempt to understand the underlying causes of her symptoms.
-Inevitably, the mask eventually got too heavy and she first went into crisis a few years ago.
-She was then diagnosed with complex post-traumatic stress disorder (CPTSD) with aspects of post traumatic stress disorder (PTSD).
+Lauren received a BA (Hons.) in Linguistics and English Literature from York University and a MSc. in Language Pathology at Newcastle University.
+She then worked as a Speech and Language Therapist, later specialising within Neurology.
+However, Lauren battled privately with episodes of mental ill-health across a spectrum of severity and categories for over half her life with no support beyond trial and error medication given to her in 10 minute GP appointments.
+Inevitably, the mask she had become pretty skilled at holding up, eventually got too heavy and she went into crisis.
+She was later diagnosed with complex post-traumatic stress disorder (CPTSD) with some 'typical' features of (PTSD).

-In the last year, Lauren has represented the services that she volunteers with in Derby University and has presented to Derbyshire Clinical Commisioners, healthcare professionals and the Police Crime Commissioner about her own experiences and the difficulties for people with mental health problems in accessing crisis services with the aim of developing a more effective pathway for access to urgent mental healthcare services.
-She has presented to staff within the voluntary sector on the CHIME recovery model and recently attended a 3-day international conference on Recovery as well as a conference for leaders with lived experience within healthcare.
+Lauren has represented the services that she volunteers within Derby University and has presented to Derbyshire Clinical Commisioners, healthcare professionals, and the Police Crime Commissioner about her own experiences and the difficulties for people with mental health problems in accessing crisis services with the aim of developing a more effective pathway for access to urgent mental healthcare services.
+She has presented to staff within the voluntary sector on the CHIME recovery model and attended conferences around recovery, lived experience leadership, peer support, adverse childhood experiences and trauma.
 She is also a member of a service advisory group for a local mental health charity as well as a member of the Research into Recovery network.

 Lived experience of mental illness